-WATCH: After Hours - Butter Outta Cream (from Catch Me If You Can)
+WATCH: 2018 International Champion Quartet, After Hours - Butter Outta Cream (from Catch Me If You Can)

 Becoming a BHS-registered quartet

-Want to learn more on how to master the art of quartetting?
-BHS-registered quartets receive free access to the Guidebook for Performing Quartets as well as a sortable Subject Matter Expert (SME) database that assists and guides quartets in their use of technology and marketing, and provides access to coaches and contacts for performance, show development, and arranging.
+- Free access to the Guidebook for Performing Quartets and the Subject Matter Expert (SME) database for performing quartets, including resources to assist and guide quartets in their use of technology and marketing, and access to coaches and contacts for performance, show development, and arranging.